-The future of man, in the short run, will consist of the mitigation of the damage of climate change, adaptation to extreme weather, and increased human suffering.
+The future of man in the short run will consist of the mitigation of the damage of climate change, adaptation to extreme weather, and ever increasing human suffering.

-However, it is not hopeless.
+However, it is not completely hopeless.
 It will take money to combat our climate crisis and it will take money to overcome the destruction.
-It truly is a case of pay me now or pay more later.
-And those that would wring their hands and whine that there is no money are not our friends and can't be trusted with the lives of our sons, daughters, grandchildren, and their descendants.
+It truly is a case of pay me now or pay me later.
+And those that would wring their hands and whine that there is no money are not our friend and can't be trusted with the lives of our sons, daughters, grandchildren, and their descendants.

-The choice is simple: fiddle while we burn, drown, and die versus a bit of inflation if we overspend.
+The choice is simple, fiddle while we burn, drown, and die versus a bit of inflation if we over spend.
 Definitely a no brainer.
-Show us the money!

 An Inflation Caveat

-Make no mistake there is a proverbial bull in the American china shop and the only thing yet to be determined is how expensive the damage will be and can we make the necessary repairs in time.
+Make no mistake there is the proverbial bull in the American china shop and the only thing to determine is how expensive the damage will be and can we make the necessary repairs in time.

 Dr. Stephanie Kelton On Modern Monetary Theory